PieterDS/PieterDS/README.md

 - 👋 Hi, I’m Pieter DS
-- 👀 I’m interested in web development and design
+- 👀 I’m interested in programming (mainly c#) and 2D Design -

+<!--
 - 🌱 I’m currently learning the bootstrap framework

-<!--
 - 💞️ I’m looking to collaborate on /
 - 📫 How to reach me /
 -->